Santa Fe, Texas: Geography and climate

 It is 35 mi south of downtown Houston and 20 mi northwest of Galveston.
-In 2019 Skip Hollandworth of Texas Monthly wrote that Santa Fe "still feels very much like a small town" despite that distance.
+In 2019, Skip Hollandworth of Texas Monthly wrote that Santa Fe "still feels very much like a small town" despite that distance.

 Santa Fe has a climate of hot, humid summers and cool, mild winters.
-Average annual temperature is 68.6 degrees F with 56.5 inches of annual rainfall.
-Santa Fe averages 71.7 days above 90 degrees F. In the Köppen Climate Classification system, Santa Fe has a humid subtropical climate, abbreviated "Cfa."
+Average annual temperature is 68.6°F with 56.5 in of annual rainfall.
+Santa Fe averages 71.7 days above 90°F. In the Köppen climate classification, Santa Fe has a humid subtropical climate, Cfa.

 Demographics

 2020 census

-As of the 2020 United States census, there were 12,735 people, 4,744 households, and 3,449 families residing in the city.
+As of the 2020 United States census, 12,735 people, 4,744 households, and 3,449 families were residing in the city.